rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 3
 4

 NOTE: Stage 4 will default to 4 EX on application.
-If you wish to switch to A&P, you will must currently manually edit online.
+If you wish to switch to A&P, you must manually edit online.
 ```

 __Cultural Period Options:__